SanduniU/module-ballerinax-openai-assistants/ballerina/Module.md

 ## Overview

-OpenAI is a premier AI research organization focused on developing and promoting friendly AI technologies.
-The organization aims to create advanced AI models that enhance various applications, ensuring their ethical and responsible use.
+OpenAI is an American artificial intelligence research organization that comprises both a non-profit and a for-profit entity.
+The organization focuses on conducting cutting-edge AI research with the goal of developing friendly AI that benefits humanity.
+By advancing the state of AI, OpenAI aims to ensure that powerful AI technologies are used responsibly and ethically, promoting innovation while addressing potential risks.

 The [OpenAI Assistants API](https://platform.openai.com/docs/api-reference/assistants) Connector allows developers to seamlessly integrate OpenAI's advanced language models into their applications.
 This connector provides tools to build powerful [OpenAI Assistants](https://platform.openai.com/docs/assistants/overview) capable of performing a wide range of tasks, such as generating human-like text, managing conversations with persistent threads, and utilizing multiple tools in parallel.
-OpenAI has recently announced a variety of new features and improvements to the Assistants API, moving their Beta to a new API version, OpenAI-Beta: assistants=v2.
+OpenAI has recently announced a variety of new features and improvements to the Assistants API, moving their Beta to a [new API version](https://platform.openai.com/docs/assistants/whats-new), `OpenAI-Beta: assistants=v2`.

 ## Setup guide